Online ACLS Course

-Tachycardia is when the heart rate or rhythm is too fast (>100 beats/min).
+ACLS Tachycardia is when the heart rate or rhythm is too fast (>100 beats/min).
+Conservative measures can be applied to stable tachycardia patients after deciding whether they have a narrow or wide QRS complex.
 Increase in heart rate causes less blood to be pumped through the systemic and pulmonary systems.
-Low blood flow will cause less oxygen to flow to the heart and brain and less oxygen to the heart can lead to Ischemia and MI.
-In stable tachycardia the patient is stable and no significant signs and symptoms are present.
+Low blood flow will cause less oxygen to flow to the heart and brain.
+Less oxygen to the heart can lead to Ischemia and MI.
+In stable tachycardia the patient is stable, and no significant signs and symptoms are present.

 Atrial fibrillation is when the heart beats do not occur at the same intervals.
 It is known as the quivering of the muscles and involves both the atriums of the heart.

 Atrial flutter is abnormal heart rhythm causing fast irregular heartbeat.
 Starts in the atrium and can lead to atrial fibrillation.
 Usually has a ‘saw-toothed’ appearance.

 Sinus tachycardia is when the rate of impulse from the SA node is elevated.